jyro-io/osss/README.md

 To build the software, follow these steps:

-* The monitor application needs to be built first: `bash build.sh monitor`
+* The monitor application needs to be built first: `bash build_image.sh monitor`
-* Followed by the camera application: `bash build.sh camera`
+* Followed by the camera application: `bash build_image.sh camera`

 ## Building the hardware

-Obviously, this is a little more complicated.

 You'll need a full RPi for the monitor (we use the 400, Model B should work fine as well), along with a screen.
 We used a touchscreen that works with RPi out of the box, in order